 Living in Belgium is a popular choice for many expats.
 It is a relatively small but densely populated country with an estimated population of just over 10 million people.
-The country consists of three separate and almost autonomous regions each of which have different languages;
+The country consists of three separate and almost autonomous regions, each of which has different languages;

-Belgium is rich in history as evidenced by beautiful buildings and works of art.
-It is also famed for its cuisine and many expats enjoy sampling the chocolate, waffles and delicious moules frites.
-A perfect accompa niment to these delicacies is Belgium beer with literally hundreds of different types being available throughout Belgium’s major cities.
+Moving to Belgium can be an amazing experience.
+Belgium is rich in history, as evidenced by beautiful buildings and works of art.
+It is also famed for its cuisine, and many expats enjoy sampling the chocolate, waffles, and delicious Moules Frites.
+A perfect accompaniment to these delicacies is Belgium beer, with literally hundreds of different types available throughout Belgium’s major cities.

-The high standards of living in Belgium coupled with excellent health care, education and public facilities have made Belgium a popular destination for expats.
+The high living standards in Belgium, coupled with excellent health care, education, and public facilities, have made Belgium a popular destination for expats.
 The community of expats living in Belgium is currently estimated at approximately 750,000, almost a tenth of the population.

-Belgium does experience difficulties with illegal immigrants and for this reason immigration laws have been tightened in recent years.
-EU citizens are able to enter and reside in the country without any difficulties but non-EU citizens may face significant challenges basing themselves here as an expatriate.
+Belgium does experience difficulties with illegal immigrants, and for this reason, immigration laws have been tightened in recent years.
+EU citizens can enter and reside in the country without any difficulties, but non-EU citizens may face significant challenges basing themselves here as an expatriate.

 Dutch (official) 60%, French (official) 40%, German (official) less than 1%, legally bilingual (Dutch and French).

-Nationals of the European Union have the right to live and work in Belgium with the only requirement being to register for a residence permit once a job has been located.
+Nationals of the European Union have the right to live and work in Belgium, with the only requirement to register for a residence permit once a job has been located.

-Unfortunately it is much more difficult for non-EU nationals to find work as potential employers are required to gain the approval of the local labor office before they can hire someone from abroad.
+Unfortunately, it is much more difficult for non-EU nationals to find work as potential employers are required to gain the local labor office’s approval before they can hire someone from abroad.

 Belgium is a good destination for those looking for work in public affairs or social policy.
-However, many people in the country are bilingual and if you are only able to speak one language you may not be able to compete with other applicants.
-Opportunities also exist in high skill areas such as engineering and computing where labor shortages still exist, but again, you will be expected to be fluent in at least two languages.
+However, many people in the country are bilingual, and if you can only speak one language, you may not be able to compete with other applicants.
+Opportunities also exist in high skill areas such as engineering and computing, where labor shortages still exist.
+Still, again, expats in Belgium, are expected to be fluent in at least two languages.

 Expat Info Desk currently has a city guide available for living in Brussels.
 This exhaustive guide contains everything you need to know about relocating to this Belgian city and will assist you to:

-Unlike a book, the guides are regularly reviewed and updated in order to ensure that the information is accurate and reliable and because the guides are written by real expats who live and work in Brussels, you can be assured that you are accessing the information that you need as written by people who really are in the know.
+Unlike a book, the guides are regularly reviewed and updated to ensure that the information is accurate and reliable.
+Because the guides are written by real expats who live and work in Brussels, you can be assured that you are accessing the information you need as written by people who really are in the know.